Vishnu2468/pharma-CRM/README.markdown

 - **Lucide React**: For beautiful icons. 🖼️
 - **Tech Community**: For inspiration and resources. 🌍

-Made with love by Vishnu. ❤️
+Made with ❤️ by Vishnu.